CapsuleCat/ReactiveStoreExample/README.md

 # Reactive Store Test

-Demonstration application for Meteor using React, Stores, and Mongo.
+Demonstration application for Meteor using React, Reflux Stores, and Mongo.

 Read more on [the Capsule Cat blog](http://blog.capsulecat.com/2016/01/16/reactive-stores-with-react/ ).